Shaaali/identity-apps/docs/guides/applications/oidc/implement-auth-code.md

 ## Get tokens

-After receiving the authorization code, the application has to exchange it to get the below tokens:
+After receiving the authorization code, the application has to exchange it to get the tokens given below:

 - `access_token`
 - `id_token`